keenanpayne/keenanpayne.com/posts/april-2022-learning.md

 ---
-permalink: '/april-2022-learning/'
+permalink: "/april-2022-learning/"
-title:  'Learning Notes, April 2022'
+title: "Learning Notes, April 2022"
 meta:
   description: Check out what I've been using to further my learning during April 2022.
 lede: Check out what I've been using to further my learning during April 2022.
 type: Article